NHS staff urge local MPs to kickstart talks as government stalls on pay promises, says UNISON

 Notes to editors:

-– UNISON is the UK’s largest union with more than 1.3 million members providing public services in education, local government, the NHS, police service and energy.
+– UNISON is the UK’s largest union and the largest union in the social care sector, with more than 1.3 million members providing public services in education, local government, the NHS, police service and energy.
 They are employed in the public, voluntary and private sectors.

 Media contacts: